metabase/metabase/docs/databases/uploads.md

 - Create a table to store that data in the database and schema that the Admin selected to store uploads.
 - Create a [model](../data-modeling/models.md) that wraps the uploaded table, and save that model to the collection the person uploaded the CSV data to.

+## Primary key detection or auto-generation of CSV uploads

+Metabase will try to detect whether an uploaded CSV file includes an incrementing ID.

+When you upload a CSV file, Metabase will check for a column named `id` or `pk` that has integers for each row in the uploaded CSV.
+Each integer in this column should be unique, so if your CSV includes duplicate ID integers, the column won't work as [an entity key](../data-modeling/field-types.md#list-of-metabase-field-types).

+If Metabase doesn't detect a primary key, it will create an ID column for you and include the column as the first (left-most) column of the uploaded CSV table.

+You can always delete this auto-generated ID column if you like.

 ### Add people to a group with unrestricted data access to the upload schema

 In order to upload CSVs, a person must be in a group with Unrestricted access to the schema you've selected to store your uploaded data.
 Native query editing isn't required for uploading.
 See [groups](../people-and-groups/managing.md) and [data permissions](../permissions/data.md).